finmoorhouse/fin/src/projects/web-and-graphic-design.md

 The Cambridge Union is the oldest continuously running debating society in the world.
 In 2019, I made banners, posters, and images for social media.

-Highlights for me were the [announcement poster](https://images.finmoorhouse.com/projects/union/gates-poster.jpg) for Bill Gates' scheduled appearance, and the full-page ad for the Tab newspaper.
+Highlights for me were the [announcement poster]([projects/union/gates-poster.jpg](https://images.finmoorhouse.com/projects/union/gates-poster.jpg)) for Bill Gates' scheduled appearance, and the full-page ad for the Tab newspaper.

-{% image "https://images.finmoorhouse.com/projects/union/gates-poster.jpg" "Poster for Bill Gates event" %}
+{% img "projects/union/gates-poster.jpg" "Poster for Bill Gates event" %}

 ### TEDx Cambridge

 I made mockup posters for TEDx Cambridge.
 Using the image we settled on, I also made a short ['theme reveal' video](https://www.facebook.com/watch/?v=676027009561214) with clips from previous speakers and an animated version of the poster.

-{% image "https://images.finmoorhouse.com/projects/ted/revolution.jpg" "A mockup poster" %}
+{% img "projects/ted/revolution.jpg" "A mockup poster" %}

 ### Alyson Hallett